-First Semester (17.5 credits)

-NUR 370 Pathophysiology/Pharmacology 6 credits NUR 362 Nursing Health Assessment 3 credits NUR 372 Beginning Medical-Surgical Nursing 4.5 credits NUR 373 Foundations of Nursing Practice 1 credit NUR 365 Population and Community Health Nursing 3 credits

-Second Semester (17 credits)

-NUR 374A Nursing Care & Health Promotion for Childbearing Clients and their Families 3.5 credits NUR 374B Nursing Care & Health Promotion for Pediatric Clients and their Families 3.5 credits NUR 375 Psychiatric Mental Health 3 credits NUR 301 Principles and Application of Evidence for Nursing Practice 3 credits NUR 376 Intermediate Medical-Surgical Nursing 4 credits

-Third Semester (14.5 credits)

-NUR 377 Advanced Medical-Surgical Nursing 7.5 credits NUR 371 Management of Care 4 credits NUR 379 Nursing Integration and Transition to Practice 3 credits
+First Semester (17 credits) NUR 370 Pathophysiology/Pharmacology 6 credits NUR 362 Nursing Health Assessment 3 credits NUR 372 Beginning Medical-Surgical Nursing 4 credits NUR 373 Foundations of Nursing Practice 1 credit NUR 365 Population and Community Health Nursing 3 credits Second Semester (17.5 credits) NUR 374 Women's Health, Neonatal and Pediatric Nursing 7 credits NUR 375 Psychiatric Mental Health 3.5 credits NUR 301 Principles and Application of Evidence for Nursing Practice 3 credits NUR 376 Intermediate Medical-Surgical Nursing 4 credits Third Semester (14.5 credits) NUR 377 Advanced Medical-Surgical Nursing 7.5 credits NUR 371 Management of Care 4 credits NUR 379 Nursing Integration and Transition to Practice 3 credits

-The above program includes 49 credits of generalist nursing courses (90 laboratory hours and 750 clinical hours); 79 credits are transferred from the previous baccalaureate degree.
+The above program includes 49 credits generalist nursing courses (90 laboratory hours and 750 clinical hours); 79 credits are transferred from previous baccalaureate degree.
 The 49 credits in the program are considered a residency requirement and are the minimum number of credits that must be completed at the University of Rochester School of Nursing.

-Any changes to the prescribed full-time plan require the permission of the Program Directors.
-If an APNN student requests a change or failure in a course results in a change to the standard program plan, placement in the future course(s) will depend on the availability of space in the subsequent cohort(s).
+Any changes to the prescribed full-time plan require permission of the Program Directors.
+If an APNN student requests a change, or failure in a course results in a change, in the standard program plan, placement in future course(s) will depend on availability of space in the subsequent cohort(s).